 - High school class rank

 The University requires either SAT or ACT test scores for full-time admission.
 For 2018 applicants, we will accept both the new SAT and the old SAT.
 We will compare your scores using concordance tables to determine your highest scores on either test.
-Writing scores from the SAT test or ACT test sent to the University may be used for placement or advising.
+Writing scores from the SAT or ACT are not required but may be used for placement or advising.

 Admission decisions are made after the candidate has completed his or her application file.
 A tentative admission decision is made for a high school senior based upon an official transcript that includes completion of at least the sixth semester of high school; a final decision is made based on the student’s obtaining a high school diploma and on receipt of an official final high school transcript showing completion of all graduation requirements.
 A student who is not a high school graduate also may be considered for admission upon satisfactory completion of the General Education Development (GED) Tests.

 Transcripts & Grading Scale